Janiczek/pipa/README.md

 ====

 - Test suite somehow combining all formats, all compressions, + rotation?
-- Non-blocking read for -x other than pcap - what was the issue here again?
+- Non-blocking read that works the same for socket and fd?
+Or do we have to differentiate?

 - BUFSIZE - smaller value? set by user or by the "-s" value?
 - Why can't we just set the `Z_XZ_OUT_LEN` to the `BUFSIZE?`